 The Commando was formed on the 23rd June 1940 reaching full strength in September at Burnham on Crouch, Essex.
 Mostly made up of members of the various Guards Brigades, it became unofficially known as No 8 (Guards) Commando.

-After this the Commando was disbanded with many of the former members of the Commando moving to units such as the Long Range Desert Group, Special Boat Squadron, and L Detachment Special Air Service Regiment.
+They operated as such until the Commando was disbanded with many of the former members of the Commando moving to units such as Middle East Detachment 2 (later renamed Special Service Detachment), the Long Range Desert Group, Special Boat Squadron, and L Detachment Special Air Service Regiment.
 Others went back to their original Guards Regiment.

 View our Gallery images of No 8 Commando